kdm9/axe/docs/index.rst

 ===============================

-Axe is a read de-multiplexer, useful in situations where sequence reads contain the barcodes that uniquely distinguish samples.
-Axe uses a rapid and accurate algorithm based on hamming mismatch tries to competitively match the prefix of a sequencing read against a set of barcodes.
-Axe supports combinatorial barcoding schemes.
+Axe is a read de-multiplexer, useful in situations where sequence reads contain the indexes that uniquely distinguish samples.
+Axe uses a rapid and accurate algorithm based on hamming mismatch tries to competitively match the prefix of a sequencing read against a set of indexes.
+Axe supports combinatorial indexing schemes.

 Contents:

 .. toctree::
    :maxdepth: 2

+   tutorial
    usage
    algorithm